sahandevs/graphql_builder/README.md

-Generate GraphQL queries in dart.
+Build GraphQL queries in dart.

 ## Example
 this code: